 Global warming has triggered an increase in the frequency of weather extremities that have deeply impacted agricultural production the world over.
-Unpredictable and heavy rainfall, drought, unnatural rise in temperature, wildfires caused by the recent heat wave in Europe, and unusual winds in certain parts of the continent have caused a decline in crop yields, and have become a threat to food security.
+Unpredictable and heavy rainfall, drought, unnatural rise in temperature, wildfires caused by the recent heatwave in Europe, and unusual winds in certain parts of the continent have caused a decline in crop yields, and have become a threat to food security.
 Simulations conducted by a team at Wageningen Economic Research (WEcR) project that climate change will cause a decline of 0.66% in crop production by 2050.

-Temperature rise of 1 °C results in a net productivity decline of 4.1 to 6.4% in global wheat yields.
+A temperature rise of 1 °C results in a net productivity decline of 4.1 to 6.4% in global wheat yields.

-Poor returns to farmer
+Poor returns to farmers

-Production costs for wheat have increased in the last few years due to high-priced plant protection products, and an increase in cost of energy.
+Production costs for wheat have increased in the last few years due to high-priced plant protection products, and an increase in the cost of energy.
 Farmers are also required to invest more in precise and sophisticated equipment to improve efficiency, which results in lower net profit for the farmer.

 Reduced seed quality

-Significant changes in weather patterns are not only having a negative impact on conditions most suitable for a healthy harvest, but are also increasing the incidence of pests in many regions.
+Significant changes in weather patterns are not only having a negative impact on conditions most suitable for a healthy harvest but are also increasing the incidence of pests in many regions.

-Advancements in wheat production have been around since the 1800s in Europe, where science and technology have together helped to address some of the issues that continue to bridle the continent from achieving its maximum potential yield.
-While precision agriculture tools have facilitated an increase in efficiency and lowered the dependence on human labour, revolutionary R&D in seed production has enabled the creation of varieties that are more resilient to adverse conditions and ensure better yield that consumes significantly lower amount of resources too.
+Advancements in wheat production have been around since the 1800s in Europe, where science and agriculture technology have together helped to address some of the issues that continue to bridle the continent from achieving its maximum potential yield.
+While precision agriculture tools have facilitated an increase in efficiency and lowered the dependence on human labor, revolutionary R&D in seed production has enabled the creation of varieties that are more resilient to adverse conditions and ensure better yield that consumes a significantly lower amount of resources too.

-Cropin facilitates seamless collaboration between the various stakeholders in the agri-ecosystem by providing a transparent and centralised digital platform.
-The innovative system leverages ground data through farmers along with weather and satellite data to better predict crop situation and prescribe scientific advisories to the farmers
+Cropin facilitates seamless collaboration between the various stakeholders in the agri-ecosystem by providing a transparent and centralized digital platform.
+The innovative system leverages ground data through farmers along with weather and satellite data to better predict crop situations and prescribe scientific advisories to the farmers.

 What is the Fourth Agricultural Revolution?
 Learn more here:

-Agriculture 4.0 — How Technology Is Helping Build Digital Farms Of The Future
+Agriculture 4.0 — How Technology Is Helping Build Digital Farms of the Future

-In addition to the above, CropIn also strengthens traceability along the agri supply chain by providing access to an extensive report on the journey of the crop from sowing to harvest — including details of the farmer, the seed, the exact location of the farm the crop was harvested from, the application of agri-inputs, alerts raised and resolved, and lab reports of the crop quality.
+In addition to the above, Cropin also strengthens traceability along the agri supply chain by providing access to an extensive report on the journey of the crop from sowing to harvest — including details of the farmer, the seed, the exact location of the farm the crop was harvested from, the application of agri-inputs, alerts raised and resolved, and lab reports of the crop quality.

-CropIn’s bouquet of agri-tech solutions cater to the unique needs of every stakeholder in the agri-sector and allied services.
-Having digitised over 5.5 million acres of farmland across 46 countries, CropIn manages data on 384 crops and 3,662 crop varieties, and has enriched the lives of nearly 2.1 million farmers globally.
+Cropin’s bouquet of agtech solutions caters to the unique needs of every stakeholder in the agri-sector and allied services.
+Having digitized over 5.5 million acres of farmland across 46 countries, Cropin manages data on 384 crops and 3,662 crop varieties and has enriched the lives of nearly 2.1 million farmers globally.